-As a bride-to-be in the early stages of planning a wedding, my goal is first to create an inviting and intimate atmosphere, followed closely by ensuring there’s a plethora of great food, drinks, and music.
+I think the key to a good wedding is an inviting and intimate atmosphere, followed closely by ensuring there’s a plethora of great food, drinks, and music.

 Whether I’m designing a living space or office, it’s about catering to how those who’ll live in and enjoy it function and making sure that the space reflects that in the end.

 So when HomeSense asked me to design a weddingscape using products from their new celebration line, my first instinct was to create a lounge space that could double as a dessert table or cocktail bar area.
 Because who wouldn’t want to sidle on a sofa, chair, ottoman or pouf while enjoying their drink or a snack!?
 I just love how an inviting lounge space encourages conversation and camaraderie.

 So in just a few days and with a limited budget, I pulled together this laid-back, layered and livable wedding lounge in an otherwise cold, industrial space by simply considering a few key factors (read more for all the tips and more photos!)

 1. Lighting + Illusions

 Lighting is so important in the creation of an intimate and inviting atmosphere in any room, and it often goes overlooked.
 By hanging a few inexpensive string lights, I took control of the otherwise sterile ambiance, and steered it right into cozy-ville.

 If you are dealing with a space that boasts some unpretty things, for lack of a better term, consider hanging window coverings in front of them.
 It’ll not only hide the ugly and add some texture and visual interest, but it makes for a great backdrop for photos (and yes, selfies).
 Plunk down a side table, a polaroid camera, and some decor and you have yourself a Photo Booth— make lemonade from lemons, people!

 2. Exhaust your options